 What Are Error Codes?

-Error codes are installed in a mini split system to alert the homeowner that something has gone wrong.
+Error codes are installed in a mini-split system to alert the homeowner that something has gone wrong.
 Each Pioneer mini split error code represents an issue, and once you learn the codes, it’s easy to quickly assess the situation.
 Sometimes, a system seems to be running fine, and still, an error code pops up.
 Don’t ignore it.
 It’s a warning that if the error isn’t taken care of, the system may fail.

-Quantum Series Error Codes Include:
+Quantum Series Error Codes:

 - EH 00 - Indoor unit EEPROM error